pfadiflamberg/billy/README.md

 POST /bulk/<id>:generate
 ```

-This will generate all pending invoices as pdf and return a link to download them.
+This will generate all pending invoices as pdf and return a a zip file containing all of them.

 ### Invoice